-In the year of 2017, a renewed edition of the ISO-14692, the governing standard for fiber-reinforced plastic piping, was officially released.
+In the year 2017, a renewed edition of the ISO-14692, the governing standard for fiber-reinforced plastic piping, was officially released.
 There are many significant changes with respect to the earlier edition.
 For example, there are changes in the regression gradient for qualification, the maximum pressure rating terminology, the stress intensification, stress envelope definition, the scaling rules for qualified components, buried pipe assessment, fatigue method, test methods for flanges, etc. All these changes can be studied in detail from the latest code.
 This article will try to explain a few of the important points in brief.

-The objective of ISO 14692 is to provide the oil and gas industry, as well as the supporting engineering and manufacturing industry, with mutually agreed specifications and recommended practices for the purchase, qualification, manufacturing, design, handling, storage, installation, commissioning and operation of GRP piping systems.
+The objective of ISO 14692 is to provide the oil and gas industry, as well as the supporting engineering and manufacturing industry, with mutually agreed specifications and recommended practices for the purchase, qualification, manufacturing, design, handling, storage, installation, commissioning, and operation of GRP piping systems.

 The previous official release for the code was in the year 2002.
 Since then the experience with FRP-piping has increased significantly, much of this experience is now included in this latest revision of the standard.
 Issue 2017 of the standard now contains more background to design requirements and provides more clearly that defines a step-by-step set of guidelines.
-The standard offers a questionnaire to be filled-out by the end-user in the bidding stage.
-This questionnaire aids the end user to provide the right information to the manufacturer and designer.
+The standard offers a questionnaire to be filled out by the end-user in the bidding stage.
+This questionnaire aids the end-user to provide the right information to the manufacturer and designer.
 Information such as pressure and temperature requirements as well as other information crucial to select the appropriate FRP piping component composition as pressure class.
-By providing clearer requirements for the provision of information, there is a much higher chance that all selection and design of the FRP system occurs, conform the standard requirements.
+By providing clearer requirements for the provision of information, there is a much higher chance that all selection and design of the FRP system occurs, conform to the standard requirements.

 Contrary to the last official release of the standard in the year 2002, the new edition addresses buried GRP piping.
 A pipe buried in soil with a certain cover depth will experience a vertical deflection due to the weight of the soil and additional soil loads.
 Previously, to assess such deflection, the engineer would need to divert to the rules and guidelines of the AWWA M45 standard.
 Since this assessment is already standard practice by many engineers in the design of buried piping, the AWWA M45 vertical deflection assessment was brought into the ISO14692, thus making this a mandatory component of the assessment of buried piping when following the ISO 14692.

 One aspect of the standard that did not match industry common practices has been the application of the stress intensification factors (SIF’s) and flexibility factors.
-Many of the original research on these values was done in the context of stress analysis of components made of anisotropic materials.
+Much of the original research on these values was done in the context of stress analysis of components made of anisotropic materials.
 The design of anisotropic components generally differs considerably from that of isotropic materials.
 The 2002 edition of the standard provided SIF’s for fiberglass fittings which were based on the SIF’s in the BS7159.
-A study performed by SINTEF has shown that the BS7159 underpredicts the stiffness of GRP fittings substantially, from which it can be concluded that the SIF’s from the BS7159 are not applicable to GRP fittings.
-Therefore one common practice in the industry was to use a SIF of 2.3 in combination with modelling the true reinforced wall thickness of the applicable fitting.
-This modelling approach was based on experience of the industry rather than the ISO14692 philosophy as presented in the 2002 edition of the standard.
+A study performed by SINTEF has shown that the BS7159 underpredicts the stiffness of GRP fittings substantially, from which it can be concluded that the SIF’s from the BS7159 is not applicable to GRP fittings.
+Therefore one common practice in the industry was to use a SIF of 2.3 in combination with modeling the true reinforced wall thickness of the applicable fitting.
+This modeling approach was based on the experience of the industry rather than the ISO14692 philosophy as presented in the 2002 edition of the standard.